snap-stanford/snap-python/doc/source/reference/GetOutDegCnt.rst

 .. function:: GetOutDegCnt(Graph, DegToCntV)

-Computes the number of out degrees of each node and saves the result in a vector of (out-degree, number of nodes of such out-degree) pairs.
+Computes an out-degree histogram: a set of pairs (out-degree, number of nodes of such out-degree).
+The results are stored in *DegToCntV*.

 Parameters: